Problem Statement

 But we want to avoid using an all-seeing entity such as ourselves, we want the drones to color themselves.

 It must be decentralized, but that’s not all.
 It must be dynamic, meaning it can adapt to clusters that split or join together.
-We also want it to be scalable, consider potentially having millions of drones.
+We also want it to be scalable, considering potentially having millions of drones.
 Here are some reasonable constraints for scalability:

 An Easier Problem

-Drones within a cluster must negotiate a cluster ID with all the other drones in their cluster, even the ones they aren’t directly connected too.
+Drones within a cluster must negotiate a cluster ID with all the other drones in their cluster, even the ones they aren’t directly connected to.
 Let’s ignore all the other requirements and use this as a simple problem to start with, how can a cluster of drones (not moving) agree on a value when they can only communicate with their neighbors?
 Give it a try before moving on.

-Here we show each drone picking a random number (its color), and flood filling the network (the blue expanding circle).
-Below each drone we show the list of received messages.
+Here we show each drone picking a random number (its color) and flood-filling the network (the blue expanding circle).
+Below each drone, we show the list of received messages.
 This results in all drones within a cluster sharing the same set of received colors.
 But this is not a scalable solution, can you see why?
 Think of millions of drones in a cluster, what goes wrong?

 Scaling